Steven-Zhang98/learning_note/BASIC/BASIC_006_Fibonacci_sequence.md

 ```

 This function has two parts: one is the outer function used to initialise the dictionary and set up the logic.
 The second part is recursion, which calls itself to summing the growth values of previous intervals up to 'j' intervals back.
 And check if the current interval is in the dictionary.
-If not in the dictionary, it computes the values, and adds them to the dictionary, and then return it.
+If not in the dictionary, it computes the values and adds them to the dictionary, and then return it.
 ## Stack and Heap Memory